-City of Shiraz known as the city of love, poetry, and civilization embraces many tourist attractions.
+The city of Shiraz known as the city of love, poetry, and civilization embraces many tourist attractions.
 Shiraz has many fascinating sites that attract many tourists and travelers.
 Eram garden, the picturesque Persian Garden with its lovely cherry blossoms and colorful flowers; Nasir-al-Molk mosque, the great pink mosque that creates a mesmerizing reflection of colors; Saadieh, the mausoleum of the great 13th-century poet Saadi; and Mausoleum of Hafez, the great Persian poet of the 14th century are great attractions located in Shiraz.
-Travel to Iran, visit Shiraz, and enjoy its many tourist attractions especially tomb of Hafez.
+Travel to Iran, visit Shiraz, and enjoy its many tourist attractions especially the tomb of Hafez.

-Tomb of Hafez is one of the cultural attractions of Shiraz visited and admired by many Iranians and tourists.
-It belongs to Hafez, the great Persian poet of 14th century.
+The Tomb of this great Persian poet of the 14th century is one of the cultural attractions of Shiraz visited and admired by many Iranians and tourists.
 He was a Sufi Muslim respected and loved for his perfect personality and art of poetry.

-Hafez has influenced many writers and philosophers.
+He has influenced many writers and philosophers.
 His work translated into English by William Jones in 1771 influenced Western writers and philosophers such as Ralph Waldo Emerson and Goethe.
 Emerson described Hafez as a brave and thoughtful person who feared nothing.
 He had wished to see Hafez or to be more like him.
 To appreciate Hafez, Emerson declared” Hafez is the poet for poets”.
 Goethe had also admired Hafez and believed that Hafez had no peer.

 Hafez died in 1389 and was buried in the graveyard of Shiraz.
-He had a high position in people’s mind and maybe that is why all the governments ruling Shiraz paid attention to his tomb and tried to honor him in different ways.
-However, it was during Karim Khan Zand dynasty that a mausoleum was built to honor Hafez.
+He had a high position in people’s minds and maybe that is why all the governments ruling Shiraz paid attention to his tomb and tried to honor him in different ways.
+However, it was during the Karim Khan Zand dynasty that a mausoleum was built to honor Hafez.
 Moreover, the marble stone was provided for his tomb and it was engraved with a long verse from Hafez.
 In 1935, the French architect- Andre Godard- was assigned to re-plan and expand the garden and make it more beautiful to attract many visitors.
 Therefore, more gardens surrounding the tomb were connected to the mausoleum to create more space.
 Regarding his design, Hafez’s tomb was elevated up to one meter above the ground level and it was reached by five circling steps.
 Moreover, an octagonal pavilion supported by eight stone columns holding a tiled copper dome in the shape of a dervish’s hat was constructed surrounding the marble tombstone.
-Iranians love Hafez and they usually gather at the garden to visit his tomb, pray for his peace and tranquility, and perform fal-e-Hafez.
+Iranians love Hafez and they usually gather at the garden to visit his tomb, pray for his peace and tranquility, and perform Fal-e-Hafez.

-Tomb of Hafez with its splendid dome-like monument, the surrounding gardens with pleasant paths, streams, and fragrant orange trees, and the memorials to other famous figures all together make Hafezieh an attractive tourist attraction located in Shiraz.
+The tomb with its splendid dome-like monument, the surrounding gardens with pleasant paths, streams, and fragrant orange trees, and the memorials to other famous figures all together make Hafezieh an attractive tourist attraction located in Shiraz.
 If you would like to travel to Iran, do not miss Shiraz and its many attractions especially Hafezieh.